-- 1. It is normal for the Total Dissolved Solids (TDS) of the water to be higher than normal during the first 5 gallons of operation, this is due to the sanitizing solution and the new Post Filter.
+- 1. It is normal for the Total Dissolved Solids (TDS) of the water to be higher than normal during the first 5 gallons of operation, this is due to the sanitizing solution and the new Post Filters.
 After this water is rinsed to drain, the removal rate should stabilize at a value of greater than 75%.
-The optional R.O.
-Comparator measures the TDS reduction and gives an indication of proper performance. - 2.
+The optional Water Quality Monitor measures the TDS reduction and gives an indication of proper performance.
+Water pressure affects the production rate and quality. - 2.
 R.O. systems produce drinking water at relatively slow rates, it can take up to 6 hours or more to fill the Holding Tank.
 Normal operation is to let the Holding Tank fill with water and then draw water as needed.
-When the pressure in the Holding Tank falls to a given pressure (as the water is being used) the Automatic Shutoff Valve (ASO Valve) will start water production and the system will refill the Holding Tank.
-When the Holding Tank is full and no water is being used, the ASO Valve will automatically shut-off the feed water to conserve water.
+When the pressure in the Holding Tank falls to a given pressure (as the water is being used) the Automatic Shut-Off Valve (ASO Valve) will start water production and the system will refill the Holding Tank.
+When the Holding Tank is full and no water is being used, the ASO Valve will automatically shut off the feed water to conserve water.
 The more water that is used (up to the capacity of the system) the better the R.O. system will function.
 Other uses for the water are flowers, pets and rinsing glassware.

-With each use it is recommended that you turn the tap for at least 10 seconds prior to using water.
+With each use it is recommended that you run the tap for at least 10 seconds prior to using water.
 This is especially important if the water tap has not been used daily.
-After periods of non-use, such as a week of vacation, it is better to empty the holding tank and allow the system to produce fresh water for use.
-If the system is not used for 3-4 weeks or longer, it is a good idea to resanitize the system and to change the Sediment/Carbon Prefilter and the Activated Carbon Post Filter.
+After periods of non-use, such as a week of vacation, it is better to empty the Holding Tank and allow the system to produce fresh water for use.
+If the system is not used for 3-4 weeks or longer, it is a good idea to resanitize the system and to change the prefilter and post filters.